brunohq/lunice/README.md

 vim .env
 ```

-Restart the server and head over to: http://localhost:3000/manage and start creating your custom links.
+Restart the server and head over to: [http://localhost:3000/manage](http://localhost:3000/manage) and start creating your custom links.

 ## Deploying to Production

 Lunice runs smoothly on Heroku.
-You can quickly set up your custom links with your own domain, all you need to do is first install the [Heroku Toolbelt](https://toolbelt.heroku.com) and then run:
+You can quickly set up your custom links with your own domain, all you need to do is install the [Heroku Toolbelt](https://toolbelt.heroku.com) and then run:

 ```bash
 heroku create